 Instructions

-- In a large skillet, heat the oil over medium heat and add in the onion and tofu chunks.
-Spread it into an even layer and let sit, without, stirring, for about 2-3 minutes.
+- In a large skillet, heat the oil over medium heat.
+Once oil is hot, add in the onion and tofu chunks and stir to combine.
+Spread it into an even layer and let sit, without stirring, for about 2 minutes.
 Stir and repeat this a few times (cooking for a total of about 8-10 minutes).
 You want to get the tofu nice and browned but watch that it’s not burning at all.
 Turn down the heat if it’s starting to burn.
+If needed, add a splash of stock to prevent sticking too much.

 Video